All Episodes

 Yeah.

-Uh President of Obama.
+President of Obama.

 Think about the supply lines.

-I think uh I mean, hello.
+I think, I mean, hello.

 You know, you try to conquer and destroy Russia.

-Uh you're gonna you're gonna you're gonna pay with the collapse of your own empire.
+You're going to pay with the collapse of your own empire.

-I mean that's history.
+I mean, that's history.

 Why would you want to do that in the first place?

-You know, is Russia a threat?
+Is Russia a threat?

-People forget that Russia fell apart in nineteen ninety, nineteen ninety-one.
+People forget that Russia fell apart in 1990, 1991.

-I that's when I retired.
+That's when I retired.

 I was a Soviet specialist.

-I clapped myself in the back.
+I clapped myself on the back.

-I said, Way to go, Ray.
+I said, way to go, Ray.

 You did it.

-But that was the whole that was our mission, okay?
+But that was the whole, that was our mission, okay?

-I knew him well enough to think that he was serious when he when he proposed months before the Berlin Wall fell, that we should have a Europe whole and secure from Lisbon to Vladivostok.
+And I knew President George H.W.
+Bush well enough, having briefed him every other morning for four years and having worked for him at CIA headquarters when he was director, I knew him well enough to think that he was serious when he proposed months before the Berlin Wall fell, that we should have a Europe whole and secure from Lisbon to Vladivostok.

 Now, I think that was his vision.